kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 decide to use plain if [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) is a concern, as the disk will appear as simply random data to an adversary.
-For this tutorial, we will proceed using LUKS.
+For this tutorial, I will proceed using LUKS.

 ### Creating the Containers